Ruby on Rails 5

 Learn how to pragmatically build and design Rails 5 apps in this step-by-step, project-based course.

-Build a complete Rails web app from scratch, step by step!
+Build a full-featured Rails web app from from idea to deployment, step by step!

-Learn how to put all the pieces together to build a complete Ruby on Rails 5 app from idea to deployment in this course.
+Learn how to put all the pieces together to build a complete Ruby on Rails 5 app from scratch in this course.
 You'll come away with a solid understanding of Rails as well as key design principles and practices to help you craft robust and flexible apps on your own!

-This course package includes both Rails 5 courses and the new Rails 6 course!
+This course package includes both Rails 5 courses and the Rails 6 course!